n1ks0N/books-lib/README.md

-# empty-project
+# Test project

-Empty project.
+Test project for DomClick

-## Building and running on localhost
+## Building and running on localhost:8080

 First install dependencies: